Dagmawi-a-Negatu/ContactSorterC/project_1/README.md

 Compile the source file with the header file, then execute the program with two arguments: the input file name (for unsorted contacts) and the output file name (where sorted contacts will be saved).
+You want to enure that your excecutable is namde struct_sort.

 ```bash
 gcc -o struct_sort struct_sort.c